 ** Leave all valuables at home.

 Admission only occurs if the assessment recommendation is to admit and the psychiatrist provides an order for admission.
 Admission may take two hours to complete.
-The patient will be admitted to either an acute or residential unit depending on the level of care needed.
 The patient will have a treatment team that includes a psychiatrist, therapist, nurse and unit staff.
 The psychiatrist evaluates the patient within 24 hours and develops a treatment plan with the team.
 The treatment team assesses the safety and stability of the patient on a daily basis.
 Family members will receive a handbook at admission that lists visiting hours and important phone numbers.

 Family therapy is a critical part of behavioral health treatment, and a therapist will schedule a family therapy session.
 For children and teens, parent or guardian involvement in family therapy is critical for recovery during hospitalization and after discharge.
 Insurance companies may even require family participation as part of their agreement to cover behavioral health services.
 This is the case because of the overwhelming evidence that family participation is key to recovery.

 Your child will continue school while at Shadow Mountain.
-Tulsa Public Schools serves our main location and Riverside location.
+Tulsa Public Schools serves our hospital.
 You will need to re-enroll your child in your local school district after discharge.

 Please visit our forms page to download paperwork and forms that will help in the admissions process.